- Principal: Rodney Shaw

 - View student achievement

 Fort Herriman Middle School serves students of varied economic, social, ethnic and religious backgrounds.
 Located in one of the fastest growing areas of the Salt Lake Valley, in the city of Herriman, the school’s spacious building and well-groomed campus are assets to the community.
 Fort Herriman Middle is a modern two-story design featuring self-contained classrooms located around a central meeting area designed for cooperative learning, Futuristic Technology Lab, Prototype Shop, Foods Lab, Sewing Lab, Business Computer Lab, Vocal and Instrumental Music rooms, Library/Media Center, Auditorium, Gymnasium with a second level indoor track, Dance Studio, Fitness Room, and office suite.
 The show-case middle school was completed in the summer of 2005 and offers many amenities not included in Jordan District’s older middle schools such as a full wireless network, state-of-the-art multimedia presentation stations in every classroom, a wireless microphone system for each teacher, seven electronic whiteboards, three, 40 laptop mobile computer labs, and five, 40 station desktop computer labs.
 The Fort Herriman faculty is highly respected for the standards of excellence that the school maintains and for the respect and courtesy that are extended to all.
 Fort Herriman Middle has adopted and works toward a professional learning communities model with student learning as its primary focus.
 Interdisciplinary teaming allows teachers to meet the needs of individual students.
 We stress character development, continuous learning, critical thinking and communication at Fort Herriman.
 Fort Herriman Middle has been recognized by the National Council PTSA for its efforts to increase parental involvement in the school.
-Fort Herriman has also just completed its accreditation process receiving the highest performance review allowed by the Utah State Office of Education.
+Fort Herriman has also just completed its accreditation process receiving the highest performance review allowed by the Utah State Board of Education.

 - The school serves some 1,250 students in grades seven, eight and nine.